ray-project/ray/doc/source/tune/tutorials/tune-resources.rst

     )
     results = tuner.fit()

-You can override this per trial resources with ``tune.with_resources``.
-Here you can specify your resource requests using either a dictionary or a :class:`PlacementGroupFactory <ray.tune.execution.placement_groups.PlacementGroupFactory>` object.
+You can override this per trial resources with :ref:`tune-with-resources`.
+Here you can specify your resource requests using either a dictionary, a :class:`~ray.air.config.ScalingConfig`, or a :class:`PlacementGroupFactory <ray.tune.execution.placement_groups.PlacementGroupFactory>` object.
 In any case, Ray Tune will try to start a placement group for each trial.